Frequently asked questions (FAQs)

-How are discussion papers and interactive comments archived in BGD, and are the interactive comments citable?
+How are manuscripts in discussion and interactive comments archived in BGD, and are the interactive comments citable?

-Discussion papers are archived in the regular volume of BGD and receive a DOI.
-The short comments, referee comments, editor comments, and author comments published in the interactive discussion of the papers are archived in a supplement with pagination, which allows citation of every individual interactive comment but avoids their indexing in scientific publication databases.
+All manuscripts in discussion are archived in BGD and receive a DOI.
+The short comments, referee comments, editor comments, and author comments posted in the interactive discussion also receive their own DOI, which allows citation of every individual interactive comment.

-What happens if a manuscript that has been published as a discussion paper in BGD is not accepted for publication as a final paper in BG?
-Can the manuscript be withdrawn from BGD?
+What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in BG?
+Can the manuscript be removed from BGD?

-Nevertheless, we are aware that the publication of a paper in BGD and subsequent non-acceptance into BG can be inconvenient for authors.
+Nevertheless, we are aware that the appearance of a manuscript in BGD and subsequent non-acceptance into BG can be inconvenient for authors.
 In such cases, the authors have the following options to proceed: